andyakins/GCPOC/README.md

 This should build the entire stack into your Goggle Cloud Project.
 You can destroy the stack via the GUI or gcloud command.

 NOTE: If you want to rebuild/change the project, and use your own versions, you must deploy your Docker containers to DockerHub, and change the name of the dockerImage value(s) in GCPOC/cloud/gcpoc.py to point to your containers.
+For local deployments of the docker containers, I made a helpful envvars.sh script to set the appropriate environment variables - which must also be passed to the containers upon running.
+You'll want to create the containers in the following order: database->microservices->frontend.

 Things that could still be done (future work):
   * Use the Google Container Engine instead of container-optimized vms